-Membership in the Austin Youth Symphony Orchestra is open to all interested students in the eighth grade and above who qualify through the audition process.
+Membership in the Austin Youth Symphony Orchestra is open to all interested students in grade 9 and above who qualify through the audition process.
 String students from schools with orchestra programs must be a member in good standing in their school orchestra.
 Wind and percussion students must be members in good standing in their school band programs.
 Membership in the AYO program is contingent upon return of the membership acceptance form with the school orchestra/band director's signature verifying that the student is a member in good standing in the school orchestra/band program and payment of the tuition fee.

 William Dick was the recipient of the 1994 Elizabeth Green Music Educator of the Year award from the American String Teachers' Association.
 He has also been named “Director of the Year” by the Texas Orchestra Directors Association and is the recipient of the Music of the Heart Educator Award from the National Academy of Recording Arts and Sciences.
 For twenty-seven years he was on the orchestra faculty of the Austin ISD.
 During that time he instituted the Fall Festival for Strings, the AISD Best of Class Solo Recital, and conducted the Austin Youth Symphony Orchestra.
 He has presented sessions and conducted at the Midwest Band and Orchestra Clinic, the Suzuki Association of the Americas Conventions, the American String Teachers' Association Conventions, and at numerous state music conventions.
 Mr. Dick is a registered Teacher Trainer for the Suzuki Association of the Americas.
 Since retiring from the Austin ISD, Mr. Dick has been on the faculties of Southwestern University in Georgetown, Texas, the 'Iolani School in Honolulu, Hawaii, and the Vandercook College of Music in Chicago, Illinois.